 In my teaching experience, I am constantly reminded of how differently we have to treat the students.
 There are students of different levels and everyone has his or her strengths and weaknesses.
 This regards both musical and technical issues and they are often related.
 In my approach to violin playing and teaching, I always think of my great teacher, Max Rostal´s advice “ Maximum result with minimum effort “!

-Most young violin students that come to me have some issues of tensions, this can be in the whole body, or just in the arms and shoulders.
+Most young violin students that come to me have some issues of tension, this can be in the whole body, or just in the arms and shoulders.
 Often these tensions also come from tensions from inside.
 It is my task as a teacher to try to help the students by first analyzing their problems and then give exercises which can help them to overcome their obstacles.
 Fortunately, there have been great pedagogues in the past who have written down various very helpful exercises and studies/etudes/ caprices.

 1. Tension in the whole body.

 I usually recommend the students to join a yoga group.
 In this way, they can learn how to control their body and breathing, something which has been proven to be very helpful.